aaronsaray/slack-conversation-export/README.md

 - **conversations.json** The meta information about all the conversations you're part of
 - **ABC###.json** The conversations you have access to view.
 This includes public channels, private channels you're a member of, DM's and multi-person-DMs. `ABC###` refers to the internal conversation identifier.

+## Viewing Content

+The main purpose of this is to archive information in json form for later parsing.
+However, you may want to follow a sibling project I have going on that parses this format and builds a Jekyll-based static site from it.
+You can visit [slack-conversation-export-display](https://github.com/aaronsaray/slack-conversation-export-display) to find out more.

 ## Limitations

 There's a couple things to know about this utility.